 Will I need rain gear?

-By yes, I mean: pack it all, because this is Florida we are talking about, and it’s a little unpredictable in the winter.
+By yes, we mean: pack it all, because this is Florida we are talking about, and it’s a little unpredictable in the winter.

 This first part is for those flying in.
 If you are driving to Walt Disney World (by personal car or rental), then feel free to skip down to the Resort Check-in section.